gcba-iris/iris/README.md

 ```
 - **name**: A string identifier.
 - **config**: An object containing:
-  - **tag**: The flow tag is the first part of the request, up until a known separator.
-It allows Iris to know how to route the request to the right handler.
+  - **tag**: The flow tag is the first part of the message, up until a known separator.
+It allows Iris to know how to route the message to the right handler.
 Therefore, a tag must belong to a single flow.
   - **docks**: An array of dock instances.
   - **handler**: The handler instance.
   - **inputHooks** *(optional)*:  An array of hook instances.